dvmizew/dvmizew/README.md

-- 👨‍💻 Computer Engineering Student at University of Bucharest
+- 👨‍💻 Computer Engineering Student at University of Bucharest.
-- 🔭 Interested in .NET, Python, Arduino, and Linux development
+- 🔭 Interested in all sorts of programming languages and Linux.

 ###